 Are you ready to grow as a writer?
-This workshop add-on to is the next step in reaching your writing goals.
+This critique add-on to is the next step in reaching your writing goals.
 We may write alone, but we don't write in a void.
 Ultimately, we want our work to find an audience.
 When you enroll in this course, you'll receive valuable feedback on your writing from the instructor.

 Who can enroll in this class?
 Anyone who is enrolled in the fiction writing course Master the Short Story.

 Why is this an add-on?
 Master the Short Story is designed to introduce students to the basic building blocks of narrative craft in a comprehensive, practical way.
 Students practice what they learn in the lectures by completing weekly assignments.
-The class is priced to allow beginning writers to build a background in narrative craft, even if they're not yet ready to share their work.
 This add-on is an opportunity for those students who are interested in further growth in their writing life to receive one-on-one feedback from a veteran writing teacher.